 - Lack of exercise

 Pain can come on suddenly and last less than six weeks (acute), which may be caused by a fall, heavy lifting or sudden incorrect movement.
 Chronic pain is less common and can last more than three months.

-Conditions commonly linked to pain in the back include:
+Conditions commonly linked as back pain causes include: